Donate Now

 Board members seeking election or appointment may be nominated by PNZ Members or appointed via public applications.
 The Board Appointments Panel is made up of Dr. Selwyn Maister, Mark Copeland and Marc Frewin who review all nominations and applications.

-PNZ Order of Merit recipients can be found here.
+PNZ Order of Merit recipients can be found here on this link.
 This is currently an exclusive group of 18 members.
 No more than 25 living persons may be awarded the PNZ Order of Merit at any one time.

 You may also like